Nick Kolarac

-Nick Kolarac (born May 10, 1992) is a professional American soccer player who plays for Pittsburgh Hotspurs in the National Premier Soccer League.
+Nick Kolarac (born May 10, 1992) is a professional American soccer player who plays for Steel City in the National Premier Soccer League.
 He played in two different professional leagues in the United States including the USL and MASL.
 Kolarac also played in the top 2 development leagues in the America the PDL and NPSL.

 Career

 College and semi-professional

-Kolarac was born in Pittsburgh, Pennsylvania and was raised in Imperial, Pennsylvania.
+Kolarac was born in Pittsburgh, Pennsylvania, and was raised in Imperial, Pennsylvania.
 He played high school soccer for West Allegheny Senior High School and according to ESPN Rise he led the nation in assists with 39 his senior year 2010.
 Kolarac played for the Red Flash of Saint Francis University from 2010 to 2013.
-He appeared in 73 matches, tallying 20 goals and 14 assists over that time.
-While in college, Kolarac also played for the IMG Academy Bradenton of the Premier Development League in 2013, making 10 appearances.
-In 2014, he made 13 appearances and scored 3 goal for the Michigan Bucks of the PDL also.
+He appeared in 75 matches, tallying 20 goals and 14 assists over that time.
+While in college, Kolarac also played for the IMG Academy Bradenton of the Premier Development League in 2013, making 12 appearances.
+In 2014, he made 17 appearances and scored 3 goals for the Michigan Bucks of the PDL also.
 The Bucks would go on to win the PDL championship that season.